justingolden21/quickshot/README.md

-# quickshot
+# simpleshot

-screenshot extension for google chrome
+SimpleShot is a fast, lightweight, and simple screenshot extension for Google Chrome

+made by Justin Golden

+justingolden21.github.io

+rgbstudios.org